If you don’t measure success, you don’t know whether you’ve reached it or only halfway there.

 Of course, working with all this data can be confusing for anyone new to analytics.
-If you have specific questions, odds are that someone else has had them before.
-Check out the GA help forum to get better insight into how custom dashboards work.
+If you have specific questions, the odds are that someone else has had them before.
+Check out the GA help forum to get a better insight into how custom dashboards work.

-Essential Google Analytics Dashboards For
+Essential Google Analytics dashboards for

 One of the most powerful resources for Google Analytics is the GA Solutions Gallery.

 This is a curated collection of custom dashboards, segments, and reports from the Google Analytics team.
 It’s an excellent resource for small business owners struggling to understand how GA reports work.